it3rb/Keylogger-Pracownie/README.md

   * **nativeKeyPressed** - Parameter: NativeKeyEvent, method used to capture keystrokes.
   The method captures the pressed key and save it in the getCatchedLetter variable then invoke the **saveLogs** method
   * **saveLogs**  - Parameter: String getCatchedLetter method used to save letters in to logs txt file.
 To save letters in to file I used java BufferedWriter class and java LocalDate calss.
-    **saveLogs postscriptum* logs will be saved in folder where the program is.
+    *saveLogs postscriptum:* logs will be saved in folder where the program is.